 As we draw closer to the summer movie season, you can see that there’s a lot of superheroes out your front door.

-Like Spiderman, we can love what we do and do it as long as life allows it.
+Like Spiderman, we can love what we do, and do it as long as life allows it.

-While you can argue that much of the success surrounding Captain America is owed to World War II propaganda or even glamorized steroid undertones (I have to include cynicism to pacify rebellious hipsters), he’s remained popular throughout the decades because of what he defines.
+While you can argue that much of the success surrounding Captain America is owed to World War II propaganda or even glamorized steroid undertones (I have to include cynicism to pacify rebellious hipsters.), he’s remained popular throughout the decades because of what he defines.

-It’s easy to create a character draped in the American flag and call him a hero.
-But to keep him alive and relevant even as America’s foreign policy divided much of the masses requires a character we can all relate to.
+It’s easy to create a character draped in the American flag and call him a hero, but to keep him alive and relevant, even as America’s foreign policy divided much of the masses, requires a character we can all relate to.
 Beneath the suit and serum, Steve Rogers was a kid from Brooklyn who never forgot who he was.
-He was a soldier, a citizen, and a Good Samaritan.
-The mission may change but the objective was always the same: to defend and protect.
+He was a soldier, a citizen and a Good Samaritan.
+The mission may change, but the objective was always the same: to defend and protect.
 Much like our paths, jobs will change.
 So long as we remember who we are and what we want from each role, success is a part of the journey.

 It’s strange that in our transition to adulthood, we can still learn from our childhood stories (even as I near 30-years-old).
 The simple overarching lesson that can draw us closer to success is best told by our superheroes: live life, love life and never forget who you are.